 In “Cybersecurity Governance”, students consider which threats to cybersecurity have emerged, analyze the global governance efforts that have been made to tackle these threats, and reflect on how these efforts could be organized differently.

 In their third year, IRPH students take the opportunity to prepare for their post-graduation career by completing a mandatory summer internship to gain professional experience and explore their interests.

 This year also includes the option of studying abroad during the 5th semester, providing a unique opportunity for students to broaden their cultural horizons.
 In the 6th semester, students are fully immersed in research focusing on completing an extended Bachelor's thesis project.

-- Specialization: China: Politics, Economy and Society (5 CP)
+- IRPH Specialization: China: Politics, Economy and Society (5 CP)

-- CORE Module: Systems of Democratic Governance (5 CP)
+- CORE Module: Comparing Economic Systems (7.5 CP)